ivanrossi04/Computational-Physics/Lab1.1/assignement.md

 - Second plot: absolute error with a logarithmic vertical scale.

 _**Final note:** only represent the points where it was possible to calculate all the derivatives._

-### Further insights

-We want to generalize the differentiation formula for higher-order derivatives.
-Write a program that implements the derivative formula in matrix form and solves it as a linear system.